-For 2020 our Compensation Committee granted LTIP units to Mr. Furbay and Mr. Tennis for the time-based portion of the annual long-term incentive.
-Mr. Furbay and Mr. Tennis elected to receive LTIP units in lieu of Restricted Stock.
+Beginning in 2019, our Compensation Committee provided each executive officer with the opportunity to elect to receive LTIP units in lieu of restricted stock.
 LTIP units are designed to qualify as "profits interests" in DiamondRock Hospitality Limited Partnership, the Company's operating partnership, for federal income tax purposes, meaning that initially they are not economically equivalent in value to a share of our common stock, but over time can increase in value to one-for-one parity with common stock by operation of special tax rules applicable to profits interests.
 LTIP units are designed to offer executives a long-term incentive comparable to restricted stock, while allowing them to enjoy a more favorable income tax treatment.
 Each LTIP unit awarded is deemed equivalent to an award of one share of common stock reserved under our incentive equity plan.
 The key difference between LTIP units and restricted stock is that at the time of award, LTIP units do not have full economic parity with common stock, but can achieve such parity over time upon the occurrence of specified events in accordance with partnership tax rules.
 Until and unless such parity is reached, the value that an executive will realize for a given number of vested LTIP units is less than the value of an equal number of shares of our common stock.
 We believe that these full value awards provide alignment with our stockholders by fully reflecting the total return we provide to our stockholders, including dividends or other distributions as well as potential future increases or decreases in our stock price.
+No executive officer elected to receive LTIP units in 2021.